jwrpalmer99/indy-downtime/settings.md

 Dependency types and effects:
 - Block until completed.
+- Prevents when completed (blocks the check once the dependency is complete).
 - Harder until completed (DC penalty).
 - Advantage when completed.
 - Disadvantage until completed.